-- ✓ Yes

-- □ Yes, but they have all since closed, moved out of district or are declining use of SSBA funds
+- □ Yes, but they have all since closed, moved out of district or are declining use of SSBA funds - ☑ No

-- □ No

-6. Certify that the following required steps have taken place by checking the boxes below:
+6. Certify that the following required steps have taken place by checking the boxes below: Each box must be checked prior to submitting your Smart Schools Investment Plan.

 - ☑ The district developed and the school board approved a preliminary Smart Schools Investment Plan. - The preliminary plan was posted on the district website for at least 30 days.
 The district included an address to which any written comments on the plan should be sent. - The school board conducted a hearing that enabled stakeholders to respond to the preliminary plan.
-This hearing may have occured as part of a normal Board meeting, but adequate notice of the event must have been provided through local media and the district website for at least two weeks prior to the meeting. - □ The school board was unable to conduct a hearing that enabled stakeholders to respond to the preliminary plan due to an emergency need as a result of the COVID-19 crisis. - 🗹 The district prepared a final plan for school board approval and such plan has been approved by the school board. - ☑ The final proposed plan that has been submitted has been posted on the district's website.
+This hearing may have occured as part of a normal Board meeting, but adequate notice of the event must have been provided through local media and the district website for at least two weeks prior to the meeting. - ☑ The district prepared a final plan for school board approval and such plan has been approved by the school board. - $\blacksquare$ The final proposed plan that has been submitted has been posted on the district's website.